SPHN Connector

 Note

-> Watch the SPHN Webinar introducing the SPHN Connector !
+> Watch the SPHN Webinar introducing the SPHN Connector

 Introduction

-The SPHN Connector is a dockerized solution that allows data-providing institutions to build a pipeline that converts their data from relational or JSON sources into graph data based on an RDF schema conforming to the SPHN Framework.
+The SPHN Connector is a containerized solution that allows data-providing institutions to build a pipeline that converts their data from relational or JSON sources into graph data based on a RDF schema conforming to the SPHN Framework.
 The ingested data is converted into RDF and validated to check its conformity with the schema.
 Optionally, data providers that do not have an in-house de-identification functionality, can activate the module for de-identification in the SPHN Connector.

 The SPHN Connector integrates a variety of tools developed or distributed by the DCC like the SHACLer or the SPHN RDF Quality Check Tool to simplify the production of high quality data.
 In the context of SPHN, the SPHN Connector is intended to and can be used by any data provider for an easier creation and validation of data in RDF.

 The SPHN Connector is built with flexibility and simplicity in mind.
-It requires only two inputs: The patient-level data and the base ontology which can be the SPHN RDF Schema and optionally a project-specific RDF Schema.
+It requires only two inputs: The patient-level data and the base schema which can be the SPHN RDF Schema and optionally a project-specific RDF Schema.

 Almost everything else can be adapted by the user to fit its needs and skills, and the working environment.
 One example is the variety of input data that is supported by the SPHN Connector: a user can upload JSON files, RDF files or setup a specific database import.
 The user also has the option to configure validation parameters.
-Experienced users can provide their own SHACL file for validation, while others can simply use the file that is created by the connector via the SHACLer.
+Experienced users can provide their own SHACL file for validation, while others can simply use the file that is created by the SPHN Connector via the SHACLer.

 Figure 1.
 Core elements of the SPHN Connector architecture.